Here is a map showing the location of 706-718 Yates Street:

 It was apparently intended as an office building.
 The original building permit, issued by the City of Victoria in May 1912, describes a “new brick, steel and concrete building” “6 storey, 210 rooms”, “purpose: stores and offices.”

-It makes sense that the Metropolis Building Co. would retain George C. Mesher to design an office building.
-In the previous three years, George C. Mesher had designed two major office buildings in downtown Victoria: the Sayward Building and the Pemberton Building (now the Yarrow Building).
+It makes sense that the Metropolis Building Co. would retain George C. Mesher to design an office building in 1912.
+Between 1909 and 1912 George C. Mesher had designed two major office buildings in downtown Victoria: the Sayward Building and the Pemberton Building (now the Yarrow Building).

 The building was built in 1912-1913 but apparently the Metropolis Building Company’s plans changed during construction.
 Instead of opening as a new office building, this building was opened in 1913 as the Metropolis Hotel.

 It operated as a hotel, under various names, with retail space on the main floor, until the 1980’s, when it was converted to provincial government offices with stores on the main floor.

 Would you like to leave a comment or question about anything on this page?